katattakd/KatWebX/README.md

 ## Release Schedule
 Approximate dates for the release of KatWebX (and discontinuing of KatWeb) are listed below.
 - June - KatWebX's first release.
-- July - A tool is released to automatically migrate existing setups from KatWeb to KatWebX.
+- July - A guide is released to automatically migrate existing setups from KatWeb to KatWebX.
 All KatWeb users will be told to upgrade to KatWebX.
 - August - KatWeb is given EOL status, and is discontinued.
 For users who still rely on KatWeb, per-person upgrade support and additional patches to KatWeb will be available on request until December 16, 2019.

 ## Known issues (as of this document's writing)
 - Pre-release 1 and older will slowly leak memory, especially with large files.
 Restarting the server occasionally will fix this issue.
+This has been fixed in the current git version.
-- The current git version's reverse proxy misbehaves when dealing with some servers.
+- The current git version's reverse proxy misbehaves when dealing with servers that don't support keep-alive.
 - The current git version does not support reverse proxying websockets yet.

 ## Current Features